-✓ The EDMR system, as currently designed, is not set up to include permits beginning with "UI".
-However, in late fall, the Department is planning on switching providers which will allow for any permit type to be included.
-The facility is required at that time to be enrolled in the eDMR system to comply with the above regulations.
+✓ The EDMR system now currently may include permits beginning with "UI".
+The facility is required to be enrolled in the eDMR system to comply with the above regulations.
 See eDMR special condition.

 GENERAL CRITERIA CONSIDERATIONS:

 In accordance with 40 CFR 122.44(d)(1), effluent limitations shall be placed into permits for pollutants determined to cause, have reasonable potential to cause, or to contribute to, an excursion above any water quality standard, including narrative water quality criteria.
 In order to comply with this regulation, the permit writer has completed a reasonable potential determination on whether discharges have reasonable potential to cause, or contribute to an excursion of the general criteria listed in 10 CSR 20-7.031(4).
 In instances where reasonable potential exists, the permit includes limitations within the permit to address the reasonable potential.
 In discharges where reasonable potential does not exist, the permit may include monitoring to later determine the discharge's potential to impact the narrative criteria.
 Additionally, RSMo 644.076.1, as well as Section D - Administrative Requirements of Standard Conditions Part I of this permit state it shall be unlawful for any person to cause or allow any discharge of water contaminants from any water contaminant or point source located in Missouri in violation of sections 644.006 to 644.141 of the Missouri Clean Water Law or any standard, rule, or regulation promulgated by the commission.
 See Part IV for specific determinations.